pdjr-modules/NOP100/firmware/README.md

 ## Module configuration

-NOP100 models configuration data as an array of bytes and provides a user interface which allows configuration data to be entered a byte at a time by provision of a storage address followed by the value to be stored at that address.
+NOP100 models configuration data as an array of bytes and provides a user interface which allows configuration data to be entered one byte at-a-time by provision of a storage address followed by the value to be stored at that address.

 | Address | Saved value |